 Initially my task was easy.
 After only a few hours (in some cases less) of reading, I could find one or more statements clearly at odds with the facts of history and science.
 I also noted a writing style best described as esoteric and mysterious; it seemed inconsistent with the character of the Creator as implied by the facts of nature.
 My task was easy until I dusted off the Bible that the Gideons had given me several years earlier as part of their distribution program in the public schools.

 I found the Bible noticeably different.
 It was simple, direct, and specific.
 I was amazed at the quantity of historical and scientific (i.e., testable) material it included and at the detail of this material.
 The first page of the Bible caught my attention.
 Not only did its author correctly describe the major events in the creation of life on earth, but he placed those events in the scientifically correct order and properly identified the earth’s initial conditions.

 For the next year and a half I spent about an hour a day searching the Bible for scientific and historical inaccuracies.
-I finally had to admit that it was error free and that this perfect accuracy could only come from the Creator Himself.
-I also recognized that the Bible stood alone in describing God and His dealings with man from a perspective that demanded more than just the dimensions we humans experience (length, width, height, and time).
+I finally had to admit that it was free of error and that this perfect accuracy could only come from the Creator himself.
+I also recognized that the Bible stood alone in describing God and his dealings with man from a perspective that demanded more than just the dimensions we humans experience (length, width, height, and time).
 Further, I had proven to myself, on the basis of predicted history and science, that the Bible was more reliable than many of the laws of physics.
 My only rational option was to trust the Bible’s authority to the same degree as I trusted the laws of physics.